zramsay/eris-cli/docs/solidity/solidity_5_modular_solidity.md

 {{% data_sites rename_docs %}}
 </div>

-This sequence of tutorials assumes that you have an understanding of the `eris` tooling to the point we ended in our [101 tutorial sequence](/docs/getting-started/).
+This sequence of tutorials assumes that you have an understanding of the `monax` tooling to the point we ended in our [101 tutorial sequence](/docs/getting-started/).

 This tutorial is part of our Solidity tutorial series: